Overview of Plastic Surgery

-Rather, the word originated from the ancient Greek word plastikos, which means to
+The word comes from the ancient Greek word plastikos, which means to mold or give

-mold or give form.
-Plastic surgery is a surgical specialty involved with both the
+form.
+Plastic surgery is a surgical specialty involved with both the improvement in

-improvement in a person's appearance and the reconstruction of facial and body tissue
+a person's appearance and the reconstruction of facial and body tissue defects caused

 Plastic surgery restores and improves function, as well as appearance.
 It can involve

 surgery on any part of the anatomy, except the central nervous system, including:

 Skin, including skin cancer, scars, burns, birthmarks, and tattoo removal

 Maxillofacial (the facial skeleton)

 Congenital anomalies, including deformed ears, cleft palate, and cleft lip